 '''

 init(name: str, version: str, summary: str, description: str)

 Creates an instance initialized with required parameters.
 It accepts the following arguments:

 name version summary description

 adopt_info

 (Optional[str])

 apps

 (Optional[dict[str, SnapApp]])

 architectures

-({\tt Optional[dict["build\on" \mid "run\on", str]]})
+(Optional[dict["build_on" | "run_on", str]])

 assumes

 (Optional[list[str]])

 base

 (Optional[str])

 confinement

 (Optional[str])

 description

 (str)

 grade

 (Optional[str])

 icon

 (Optional[str])

 license

 (Optional[str])

 name

 (str)

 passthrough

 (Optional[dict[str, str]])

 parts

 (Optional[dict[str, SnapPart]])

 plugs

 (Optional[dict[str, list[str]]])

+'''

+'''

 slots

 (Optional[dict[str, list[str]]])

 summary

 (str)

 title

 (Optional[str])

 type

 (Optional[str])

-'''
+version

+(str)

 to_builder() → SnapcraftBuilder

 Converts this instance into a SnapcraftBuilder.

 This method accepts no arguments and is equivalent to calling SnapcraftBuilder(self).

 SnapcraftBuilder

 class starlark_tugger.SnapcraftBuilder

 The SnapcraftBuilder type coordinates the invocation of the snapcraft command.

-'''

-init(snap: Snap) \rightarrow Snap craft Builder
+init(snap: Snap) \rightarrow SnapcraftBuilder

-'''

 SnapcraftBuilder() constructs a new instance from a Snap.

 It accepts the following arguments:

-snap

-The Snap defining the configuration to be used.
+snap The Snap defining the configuration to be used.

 add_invocation(args: List[str], purge_build: Optional[bool])

 This method registers an invocation of snapcraft with the builder.
-When this instance is built, all registered invocations will be run sequentially.
+When this instance is built, all regis-

-args
+tered invocations will be run sequentially.

+The following arguments are accepted:

-Arguments to pass to snapcraft executable.
+args Arguments to pass to snapcraft executable.

-purge_build

-Whether to purge the build directory before running this invocation.
+purge_build Whether to purge the build directory before running this invocation.

-If not specified, the build directory is purged for the first registered invocation and not purged for all subsequent invocations.
+If not specified, the build directory is purged for the first registered invocation and not purged for all

+subsequent invocations.

 add_file_manifest(manifest: FileManifest)

 This method registers the content of a FileManifest with the build environment for this builder.

-When this instance is built, the content of the passed manifest will be materialized in a directory next to the snapcraft.yaml file this instance is building.
+When this instance is built, the content of the passed manifest will be materialized in a directory next to the

+snapcraft.yaml file this instance is building.

+The following arguments are accepted:

-Defines files to install in the build environment.
+manifest Defines files to install in the build environment.

-'''

 build(target: str) \rightarrow ResolvedTarget

+This method invokes the builder and runs snapcraft.

+The following arguments are accepted:

+target The name of the build target.

 '''

-This method invokes the builder and runs snapcraft.

-The name of the build target.
+1.5.
+Tugger 229